digitallinguistics/scription/README.md

 ### Note: `\n`

 A note about this utterance.
-Each note line has the following structure:

-`{source} ({language}): {note text}`

-The `{source}` is the source of the note (usually the initials of a speaker, or a bibliographic reference), and is optional but strongly recommended.
-The `{language}` is also optional.
-If absent, parsers should assume that the language is English (`en`).
-The language must be a valid [ISO language tag][language-tag], and must be surrounded by parentheses.
-The source and the language must be separated by one or more spaces or tabs.
-The colon `(:)` may be followed by one or more spaces or tabs.
-The colon may be omitted if both the source and language are absent.
-Some examples of notes are below:
+Note lines may be in multiple languages (ex: `\n-en` and `\n-es`).
+If the language is absent, parsers should assume that the language is English (`en`).
+The language tag, if present, must be a valid [ISO language tag][language-tag].

+The source of the note may also be indicated at the beginning of the note text, followed by a colon (`:`).
+This should be the initials of the person who was the source of the note, and may contain only basic Latin characters (A-Z, a-z).

+Some examples of note lines are below.

 ```
-DWH (en):  Is this utterance past tense or present tense?
-MM:        I think this is plural.
-KB (swa):  Sentensi hii ni kuhusu bwana yule.
 What would this utterance mean if the verb were perfect?
+DWH: Is this utterance past tense or present tense?
+\n MM: I think this is plural.
+\n-swa Sentensi hii ni kuhusu bwana yule.
 ```

 [DaFoDiL]:       https://format.digitallinguistics.io/schemas/Text.html